AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 electric intensity vector ("how fast" they go at

-infinity to zero), the mass and momentum is determined by the
+infinity to zero), the mass and angular momentum is determined by the

 asymptotic form of the metric.
 The example